danielang2020/ats/README.md

 - every enum should base on english.
 - low code/no code aws Amplify Studio
 - android/ios devices testing by browserstack or aws device farm, don't need physical device.
+- if real time service need config parameters, they should just have init and stop, don't allow to modify.